sanger-archive/aker-flimsy/README.md

     url: http://localhost:3400
     lims_id: Sequencing

 The url indicates what url the work orders service should post work orders to for this catalogue.
+You can find the IP address of your Mac using

+    ipconfig getifaddr en0

-Then there should be zero or more product specifications.
+Following that in the file there should be zero or more product specifications.
 Each one begins with the word "product" on a line on its own, and then key-value pairs indicating the properties of that product.

     PRODUCT
       name: Toast